 Fisheries Ecology Division

-The Fisheries Ecology Division focuses on demersal and anadromous fish of the California Current and adjacent island waters.
+The Fisheries Ecology Division focuses on demersal and anadromous fish of the California Current and inland waters.
 We conduct stock assessments for the management of groundfish and salmon fisheries and provide scientific information to support the conservation of threatened and endangered species and their habitats.

 Fisheries Resources Division